epfl-dlab/entity-matchers/README.md

 └── Descriptions
     └── BERT_INT_DESC.pkl
 ```
-- `RealEA` datasets are the ones you need to reproduce the results of Table 3 (RealEA).
+- `RealEA` datasets are the ones you need to reproduce the results of Table 5 (RealEA - point b).
+- `RealEA_NoObfs` contains the non-anonymized version of RealEA datasets.
-- `AttRealEA_All` are used to reproduce the results of AttRealEA of Table 3, with more attributes.
+- `AttRealEA_All` are used to reproduce the results of AttRealEA of Table 5, with more attributes (Point d).
-- `AttRealEA_None` are the ones you need to reproduce AttRealEA with total absence of attributes.
+- `AttRealEA_None` are the ones you need to reproduce AttRealEA of Table 5, with total absence of attributes (Point d).
-- `SupRealEA` are used to reproduce SupRealEA (Figure 3).
+- `SupRealEA` are used to reproduce SupRealEA (Appendix).
 Note that such datasets have a slight different structure.
+- `SupRealEA_New` are used to reproduce the experiment with different amount of supervision (Figure 2).
-- `XRealEA` is the experiment with crosslingual datasets of Table 3 (Point d).
+- `XRealEA` is the experiment with crosslingual datasets of Table 5 (Point c).
-- `XRealEA_Translated` contains the translated version of the cross-lingual datasets
+- `XRealEA_Translated` contains the translated version of the cross-lingual datasets (not used, but left there if you want to play around).
-- `XRealEA_Pure` is the experiment with pure crosslingual datasets of Table 3 (Point d).
+- `XRealEA_Pure` is the experiment with pure crosslingual datasets of Table 5 (Point c).
-- `SpaRealEA` to reproduce the experiment with the sparse dataset (present in the appendix https://www.dropbox.com/s/97g87odnxqpyz6m/EA_ReEval_full.pdf?dl=0).
+- `SpaRealEA` to reproduce the experiment with the sparse dataset (Appendix).
+- `OpenEA` contains the used datasets from the OpenEA library, used to reproduce results of Table 5 (point a).
 - `Descriptions` contains the DBpedia abstracts used as BERT-INT descriptions (as explained in the reproduction section).
+- `full_kgs` contains the original KGs from DBPedia, YAGO and the XLingual.
+You can use these datasets to create your own samples with our IDS* algorithm.

 ## Datasets sampling
 The source code to run the IDS* algorithm is provided under `SampKG-OpenEA` folder for your convenience.
 If you want to create samples of any pair of KGs, you need to follow these steps (after you activated the environment):